Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Give the "big-picture" take-home message.

 + Organize the Discussion
-  + Key finding (answer to the questions asked in Introduction):
+  + Key finding (answer to the questions asked in the Introduction):
     + Start with: "We found that..."(or something similar);
     + Explain what data mean (big-picture);
     + State if the findings are novel.